Finite groups can be generated by a pi-subgroup and a pi'-subgroup: Simple Groups

 \section{Simple Groups}

 \begin{prop} Let $S = \alt_n, n \ge 5$.
 If $ t \le n$ is prime, then $S$ can be generated by a Sylow $2$-subgroup and a Sylow $t$-subgroup. \end{prop}

 \begin{proof} For $n \le 8$, this is an easy exercise.
 Suppose that $n > 8$ and is odd.
 Let $R$ be a Sylow $2$-subgroup of $S$.
-Note that the orbits of $R$ have distinct sizes and there are less than $\log_2 n$ orbits.
+Note that the orbits of $R$ have distinct sizes and there are at most $\log_2 (n+1)$ orbits.
 Choose $x$ a $t$-element so that $x$ has a cycle of length $t^a \ge \sqrt{n}$ for $t$ odd and at least $n/2$ if $t=2$.
-In both cases, the size of the orbit is greater than the number of orbits of $R$.
+In both cases, the length of the cycle is greater than the number of orbits of $R$.
 Thus, we can choose a conjugate of $x$ so that an orbit of $x$ intersects every orbit of $R$.
 Then $J:= \langle R, x \rangle$ is transitive.
 Since $n$ is odd and $R \le J$, $J$ is primitive.
 Since $n > 8$, the only primitive subgroup of $\alt_n$ containing an element moving $4$ points is $\alt_n$ \cite[13.5]{Wi}, whence the result.

 Suppose that $n > 9$ is even.
 By the odd case, $\alt_{n-1} = \langle R_0, T \rangle$ for some $t$-subgroup $T$ and Sylow $2$-subgroup $R_0$.
 Let $R$ be a Sylow $2$-subgroup of $S$ properly containing $R_0$.
 Then $\langle R, T \rangle$ properly contains $\langle R_0, T \rangle = \alt_{n-1}$, whence $\langle R, T \rangle = S$. \end{proof}